Biographies of Chaplains for the Pre-Med Hospice College Program

-Graham Robinson; Director of the Pre-Med Hospice Program; Bryn Mawr and Haverford College, Eastern University
+Graham Robinson; Director of the Pre-Med Hospice Volunteer Program; Bryn Mawr and Haverford College

-The Rev. Dr. Graham Robinson serves as the Director of the Pre-Med Hospice Program and is responsible for convening the College of Pre-Med Hospice Chaplains, the Pre-Med Hospice curriculum, student recruiting, Hospice selection, Professional Health Advisor relationships, and communications.
-Rev. Dr. Robinson has overseen the program's expansion to eight colleges and universities and directed the program since 2011.
+The Rev. Dr. Graham Robinson serves as the National Director of the Pre-Med Hospice Program and is responsible for convening the College of Pre-Med Hospice Chaplains, the Pre-Med Hospice curriculum, student recruiting, Hospice selection, Professional Health Advisor relationships, and communications.
+Rev. Dr. Robinson has overseen the expansion of this initiative to eleven colleges and universities and directed the program since 2011.
 Robinson's doctoral work focused on creating environments of healing after communal loss.
-Graham also serves as the Pastor of Aston Presbyterian Church and Parish Associate for Ardmore Presbyterian Church where the Pre-Med Hospice Program is centered.
-Graham has served as a guest lecturer at Yale Divinity School, an Adjunct Professor at Pittsburgh Theological Seminary, and preached from Washington state to Connecticut; and D.C. to the Dominican Republic.
-Great memories in ministry include baptizing his three boys, mission trips to New Orleans after Hurricane Katrina, confirmation retreats, and student revelations in the midst of Hospice care.
+Rev. Robinson also serves as a Parish Associate for Ardmore Presbyterian Church, and is committed to emerging theatre, advocacy, and construction programs in Chester (south of Philadelphia.)
+Great memories include baptizing his three boys, mission trips to New Orleans, Maine, Chicago, and West Virginia, confirmation retreats, and student revelations in the midst of caring for Hospice patients.

 Eric R. Andræ; Campus Pastor at First Trinity Lutheran Church; University of Pittsburgh